 Annie’s stance in her Titan form, compared to former UFC champion Mauricio Rua, who has a similar style.

 Apart from her stance, Annie also uses a lot of techniques used in Muay Thai.
 For one she uses the Muay Thai ‘plum’ which is the name for the clinch when her arms are wrapped around her opponent’s neck.
 I have a separate post that fully explains the Muay Thai Plum, as well as how to perform it yourself, which you can find here: What Is The Muay Thai Plum?

 She also uses trips, notably seen when she trips Eren during their training.
 And lastly, she uses roundhouse kicks and low kicks, with emphasis on her shins.
 An interesting thing we see is when she hardens her shins in her Titan Form before striking, something she also does with her elbows.

 This hardening of the limbs is seen in real life, although obviously in a different manner.
 Muay Thai originated in Thailand, and children there fight in competitions at a very young age to make money for their families.

-In order deal and receive kicks with less pain, these competitors harden their shins by kicking banana trees.
-As they kick down these trees, micro-fractures are created in the bone, which crystalize and form harder shin bones.
+In order to deal and receive kicks with less pain, these competitors harden their shins by kicking banana trees.
+As they kick down these trees, micro-fractures are created in the bone, which crystallizes and forms harder shin bones.

 As we can see, Annie has all the makings of an expert Muay Thai practitioner.
 However, it is seen that Annie is also skilled in submissions, as after tripping Eren in the clinch, she holds him down and chokes him using an arm-triangle choke, a move commonly seen in Brazilian Jiu-Jitsu.